Effective Collaboration in the Workplace

 The COVID-19 pandemic has sent waves through every conceivable industry, forcing once close-knit team members to work on projects remotely without the ability to collaborate in the same way they used to.

-As such, it’s more important than ever to dedicate time and resources to rebuild and strengthen the collaborative spirit.
-According to the International Data Corporation research, companies with intelligent and collaborative work environments will see 30% less staff turnover, 30% higher productivity and 30% more revenue than their peers.
+As such, it’s more important than ever to dedicate time and resources to rebuilding and strengthening the collaborative spirit.
+According to International Data Corporation research, companies with intelligent and collaborative work environments will see 30% less staff turnover, 30% higher productivity, and 30% more revenue than their peers.

 In this article, we’ll go over what workplace collaboration is, why it’s important, how to build the appropriate company culture to promote it, and how collaboration apps help you achieve it.